Newcastle upon Tyne, England

 Match Day Experience

 A matchday at St James' Park is a uniquely Geordie experience, where 52,000 fans transform Newcastle city centre into a sea of black and white.
+Since the Carabao Cup win of March 2025, the atmosphere has carried a new edge of belief that older supporters can remember from the Keegan years — every home match now feels like a celebration of the trophy years finally arriving in the city.

 What to Bring